Navaneeth-KunhiPurayil/AraXL/README.md

 ## Configuration

 Ara's parameters are centralized in the `config` folder, which provides several configurations to the vector machine.
 Please check `config/README.md` for more details.
+This sets the number of lanes and the `VLEN` per Ara cluster.

+By default the number of clusters is 2 and the number of lanes per clusters is 4 for an 8 lane AraXL configuration.

+To change the configuration set `nr_clusters=4` and `nr_lanes=8` when compiling applications or hardware.

 Prepend `config=chosen_ara_configuration` to your Makefile commands, or export the `ARA_CONFIGURATION` variable, to chose a configuration other than the `default` one.